 With repertoire ranging from renaissance songs, baroque cantatas and sacred music (Bach’s Passions, Vivaldi’s Nisi Dominus, Handel’s Messiah etc) to operatic roles (Ottone in G.F.
 Handel’s Ottone, Re di Germania, Bertarido in G.F.
-Handel’s Rodelinda, Ottone in Monteverdi’s L’incoronazione di Poppea, Farnace in Mozart’s Mitridate etc), lieder and contemporary works, Mattias has appeared in recitals at the Flemish Opera Houses of Ghent and Antwerp, the Utrecht Early Music Festival, Cecil Sharp House in London and in concert with various (early) music ensembles and orchestras (Musica Poetica, La Risonanza, Latinitas Nostra, Baroque Ensemble of the Royal Conservatoire, Spectra Ensemble, Belgium Youth Orchestra et. al.).
+Handel’s Rodelinda, Ottone in Monteverdi’s L’incoronazione di Poppea, Farnace in Mozart’s Mitridate, Fulvio in Vivaldi’s Catone in Utica et al.), lieder and contemporary works, Mattias has appeared at the Flemish Opera Houses of Ghent and Antwerp, Opera de Baugè, the Utrecht Early Music Festival, the Athens Baroque Festival, the Belgrade Early Music Festival, Cecil Sharp House in London et al. and in concert with various music ensembles and orchestras (Musica Poetica, La Risonanza, Latinitas Nostra, Baroque Ensemble of the Royal Conservatoire, Spectra Ensemble, Belgium Youth Orchestra et al.).

 Mattias originated the role of Journalist in the opera “Romy” by Joris Blanckaert (1976-) as well as the first countertenor for the premiere of “The hour of the last supper”, a liturgical drama by Philipos Tsalachouris (1969-).
-He recorded for the soundtrack of the feature film “Boy Eating the Bird’s Food” by Ektoras Lygizos (2012, Fantasia Productions).
-Future engagements include his debut as Fulvio in A. Vivaldi’s Catone in Utica.
+He recorded for the soundtrack of the feature film “Boy Eating the Bird’s Food” by Ektoras Lygizos (2012, Fantasia Productions) and lute songs composed by the Belgian composer Gilbert Isbin.